 Other Requirements:

 A course in 20th Century Art History should have been successfully completed at the undergraduate level prior to entering the M.F.A. program.
-If not, new students must enroll in the USF course during the first year of graduate study.
-However, financial aid awards will not cover the cost of the course and it cannot be used to satisfy the 60 credits required for the M.F.A. degree.
+If not, new students must enroll in the USF course during the first semester of graduate study.
 The School of Art and Art History highly recommends that all students seeking an advanced degree in Art take a minimum of one course in Electronic Media.

-The remainder of the program is discretionary and can be planned with the advice of the Graduate Art Advisor in its initial stages.
-After faculty acceptance of the student's M.F.A.
-Proposed Research Project, a Graduate Supervisory Committee selected by the student will serve in an advisory capacity to the student for planning the rest of his/her program.
+The remainder of the program is discretionary and is designed by the student with the guidance of the Graduate Art Advisor, during the first three semesters, and with the student’s Graduate Supervisory Committee thereafter.

 Directed Studies